-Dia Draper helps organizations across a variety of industries develop strategies to address diversity and inclusion through:
+Dia Draper helps individuals, teams and organizations across a variety of industries develop strategies to address issues like diversity & inclusion, navigating conflict and finding joy @ work through:

 training and content delivery